hilios/moulin_rouge/README.md

   can :read, :something
 end
 ```

-Your user method should respond to `is?` by default, but you can configure that for your role system.
+By default your `current_user` method should respond to `is?`, but you can change this method to match your role system at the configuration.

 Usage
 -----